mostafa/react-native-fullscreen-video/README.md

 ...
 ~~~~

-By tapping on the `TouchableOpacity` component (although you can use other components), the full-screen video player would slide in and play the video in full-screen.
+By tapping on the `TouchableOpacity` component (or your own desired component), the full-screen video component would slide in and play the video in full-screen.

 ## Limitation(s)
-1. Your app should be locked in [portrait orientation](http://stackoverflow.com/a/34086828/6999563), for this component to work.
+1. `FIXED` <s>Your app should be locked in [portrait orientation](http://stackoverflow.com/a/34086828/6999563), for this component to work.</s> Your app no longer needs to be locked in portrait orientation.
 2. I haven't tested it with any other routing/navigation package, other than react-native-router-flux.
 3. Not all properties are supported right now for the internal video component.
 4. It doesn't contain any player controls.